Paula, one of our former service users, shares her advice on ways in which you can stay well after leaving hospital.

-The converse of that is also true.
-I begin to blossom when I begin to see that day-in and day-out I am building a life for myself.
+I begin to blossom when I begin to see that, day in and day out, I am building a life for myself.
 I am delighted when I make genuine progress, chiefly because I have been brave enough to confront myself and put my foot on the floor early for the first time in the morning.
-That first step is as important for me, as ‘the Giant Step for Mankind’ that Neil Armstrong once took on the moon.
-It is a major step for me, since I myself have suffered, so much – because my life is so important; it is important even if I sometimes falter, or even when I feel unable to carry out some task, and sometimes other caring and supportive people in my life value my life more than I do.
+That first step is as important for me as “the giant step for mankind” that Neil Armstrong once took on the moon.

-These people who love me and care for me are willing me on because I am never alone in my efforts to build a life for myself - a happy life – despite the setbacks I have encountered along the way.
-My life is very important.
-For the lives of each of us, have their effects on others.
 When we become well, and particularly stay well, we encourage others who need to be able to stay well.
-In a sense we are charting a path for others because our success becomes like a testimony of success for them too.
-Below I have outlined some of the activities that have made my good mental health possible and sustainable.
-I hope you’ll find also, that these activities work for you.
+In a sense, we are charting a path for others, because our success becomes like a testimony of success for them too.
+Below, I have outlined some of the activities that have made my good mental health possible and sustainable.
+I hope you’ll find also that these tips and activities work for you.

 Fresh air and exercise

-Reading is one of those ‘free’ gifts in the world.
+Reading is another one of those free gifts in the world.
 Libraries are readily found in Ireland and it’s free to read from the many thousands of books they house.
-Wonderfully, libraries order books in they don’t have, even if it’s a brand-new book, or a book just published, if you ask them to, and yes, that’s free too!
+Wonderfully, libraries order books in they don’t have, even if it’s a brand new book, or a book just published, if you ask them to - and yes, that’s free too!
 Make reading a habit and hobby and feel your happiness soar.

 I hope that the above suggestions are of some use to you.
-I have tried them out for myself, and they work.
-I am 14 years out of hospital and I know by experience that these activities can play a role in your wellness when you leave hospital.
+I have tried them out for myself, and they work; I know by experience that these activities can play a role in your wellness when you leave hospital.